-Computer Operator Computer Programmer Data Analyst Data Base Administrator Information Systems Trainer Junior Systems Analyst System Manager Technical Writer

-Admission Requirements: In addition to the admission requirements established for the College, entry into this program requires completion of four units of high school English and one unit of college preparatory high school algebra.
-If you meet the general admission requirements, a counselor will discuss with you the strengths and weaknesses of your academic background and your strengths and weaknesses as revealed by an appropriate placement test.
+Computer Operator Computer Programmer Data Analyst Data Base Administrator Information Systems Trainer Junior Systems Analyst System Manager Technical Writer you meet the general admission requirements, a counselor will discuss with you the strengths and weaknesses of your academic background and your strengths and weaknesses as revealed by an appropriate placement test.
 You may correct any deficiencies in your academic preparation in the College's Developmental Studies program.